SignalK/specification/README.md

 reached) merge it into `master`.

 The `gh-pages` branch contains the currently published version of the Schema.
-Once changes have been aproved and merged into `master` and we are ready to publish an update, checkout the `gh-pages` branch and rebase it on top of `master`:
+Once changes have been approved and merged into `master` and we are ready to publish an update, checkout the `gh-pages` branch and rebase it on top of `master`:
 ```shell